ccsjunio/Thescent/README.md

 Thescent is an OpenGL game prototype based on Descent(1995).
 It was originally developed as the final project for the Game Development: Advanced Programming post-graduate at Fanshawe College.
 This illustrates a complex use case of C/C++ in a game engine (BellEngine).
 The engine also supports Lua for scripted animations and the game itself is packaged in a installer written in Wix.
 More information is available in the documentation folder.

+This project features the following topics:
+* Multitheading
+* Object pooling
+* C++11, 14 and 17
+* ECS Game Engine
+* OpenGL 3D graphics
+* More features as provided in the documentation.

 Official game page: https://fe-bell.itch.io/thescent